Jennyicano/computer_infrastructure/README.md

 **Getting started**

-The tools that I needed to install and used in my computer to complete the module tasks and project were the following:
+The tools that I needed to install and then I used in my computer to complete the module tasks and project were the following:

 * [Download Anaconda](https://www.anaconda.com/download/success).
 * Install the latest version of [Git](https://git-scm.com/downloads).
 * [vs code](https://code.visualstudio.com).
 * Sign up in [GitHub Student](https://education.github.com/pack)
-*

 **Author**